dansmyers/AncientAlgorithms/1-Sexagesimals/README.md

 Repeat the problem, but now the make the length 100 meters and let the width exceed the height by 50 meters.
 Tip: does the solution method really need to change?

+### Terms and Conditions

+Do some research into the word *algorithm*.
+What is its origin?
+What are the properties that theorists have decided that a procedure should have to be considered a valid algorithm?

+Give an example of a procedure that isn't really an algorithm.

+Evaluate the first example from the Knuth paper according to your conditions.
+Are the procedures described in the Babylonian tablets algorithms?

 ### Roots

 Use the Babylonian square root algorithm to calculate the square root of 10201 (in base-10).
 Use *x*<sub>0</sub> = 1 as the starting point.